 How Long Do Disposable Cameras Last Undeveloped?

 How long undeveloped film will last depend primarily on how the camera is stored.
 If it is stored where temperatures fluctuate or where humidity can affect the film, the results will be disappointing.
-If stored away from
+If stored away from direct sunlight, humidity, and heat, the undeveloped cameras will last a year or two after the film expires.

 Most Disposable Cameras Do Not Have Timestamps